Vinsurs/emit-listenner/README.md

 # emit-listenner

-emit-listenner is a slim EventEmitter implementation.
+emit-listenner is a slim EventEmitter implementation based on ESM.

 NOTE: Please ensure your nodejs version is great than **12.17**!